 Corrigan Studio Higbee Wallpaper

-We cannot get enough of Corrigan and this wallpaper is one of the reasons.
-It is one of Corrigan’s brightest plain wallpapers that isn’t too busy.
-The design was inspired by a beehive with bright yellow bees.
+We cannot get enough of Corrigan, and this wallpaper is one of the reasons.
+As one of Corrigan’s brightest plain wallpapers, it isn’t too busy.
+A beehive inspired the design with bright yellow bees.

-This design is bright and fun, which is as mid-century as you can get.
-If you had this wallpaper in the 1970s, you were just about the coolest family in the neighborhood.
+Bright and fun are about as mid-century as it gets.
+If you had this wallpaper in the 1970s, you were the coolest family in the neighborhood.
 Try it today and find out if the fact still rings true.

 Spoonflower Bee And Flower Wallpaper

-Spoonflower strikes again and so do bees.
-This design features a more direct approach to decorating with a bee-inspired wallapper.
-Instead of an inspired pieced, it features bees pollinating directly.
+Spoonflower strikes again, and so do the bees.
+This design features a direct approach to decorating with a bee-inspired wallpaper.
+Instead of an inspired piece, it features bees pollinating.